Cobán

 Cobán (Kob'an), fully Santo Domingo de Cobán, is the capital of the department of Alta Verapaz in central Guatemala.
 It also serves as the administrative center for the surrounding Cobán municipality.
 It is located 219 km from Guatemala City.

-As of the 2018 census the population of the city of Cobán was at 212,047.
-The population of the municipality, which covers a total area of 1,974 km², was at 212,421, according to the 2018 census.
-Cobán, at a height of 1320 m above sea level, is located at the center of a major coffee-growing area.
+As of the 2018 census, the population of the city of Cobán was 212,047 and that of the municipality was 212,421.
+Cobán lies at an altitude of 1320 m above sea level and covers a total area of 1,974 km2.
+It is located at the center of a major coffee-growing area.